-(2) Any person summoned under subsection (1) who -

-- (a) having been served with the written notice, fails to comply with its requirements; - (b) refuses to answer faithfully any question put to him by the Permanent Secretary; - (c) gives any false or misleading information; - (d) refuses to produce a document required by the Permanent Secretary, shall commit an offence.
+- (2) Any person summoned under subsection (1) who - - (a) having been served with the written notice, fails to comply with its requirements; - (b) refuses to answer faithfully any question put to him by the Permanent Secretary; - (c) gives any false or misleading information; - (d) refuses to produce a document required by the Permanent Secretary, shall commit an offence.

-- (3) (a) The written notice specified in subsection (1) shall be issued to the person concerned by causing it to be - (i) handed over to him in person; or - (ii) left at, or sent by registered post to his registered office or, his usual or last known place of business or residence. - (b) Any person to whom a written notice is issued in accordance with paragraph (a) who - (i) refuses to accept delivery of the written notice; or - (ii) fails to take delivery of the written notice after being informed that it awaits him at a post office, shall be deemed to have been duly served with the written notice on the day on which he refuses to accept delivery thereof or he is informed that it awaits him at a post office.
+(3)(a) The written notice specified in subsection (1) shall be issued to the person concerned by causing it to be - shall be deemed to have been duly served with the written notice on the day on which he refuses to accept delivery thereof or he is informed that it awaits him at a post office.